bjrjk/GDBPlugins/docs/commands/aliases.md

 [...]
 ```

-### Creating/deleting aliases

-`GEF` defines its own aliasing mechanism, which overrides the traditional
-alias that GDB provides thought the built-in command `alias`.
+### Using the Configuration File

-Users can create/modify/delete by editing the `GEF` configuration file, located
+Users can also create/modify/delete aliases by editing the `GEF` configuration file,
-at `~/.gef.rc`.
-The aliases must be in the "`aliases`" section of the
+by default located at `~/.gef.rc`.
+The aliases must be in the `aliases` section
-configuration file.
+of the configuration file.

 Creating a new alias is as simple as creating a new entry in this section: